giudicelli/distributed-architecture/README.md

 # distributed-architecture

 PHP Distributed Architecture is a library meant to be helping managing a distributed architecture.
-It's sole purpose is to start process on the local server and on remote servers.
+It's sole purpose is to start processes on the local or remotes servers.

 ## Installation